Symptoms of Over Watering a Cannabis PlantDecember 7, 2018

 If your plants show the symptoms of over watering, then you are most likely letting your plants sit in run off.
 This will also prevent air getting to the roots.
 Water you coco everyday, but always make sure you remove run off to prevent salt build up, and root rot.

 With practise you will be able to find the right watering and feeding schedule for your cannabis plants.
 If you continue to have issues, after fixing your watering schedule, then the problem may lay elsewhere.
-For any plant problem it as a good idea to as for help in our forum.
-There is a massive wealth of knowledge from growers just like you.
-They are all eager to help!

 Thanks for reading!
 You can find more information on anything related to growing in our cannabis grow guides.
 All of our guides are written by experienced growers, and members of our cannabis growers forum.
 If you have any questions, sign up.
 It is free, and we are always happy to help!